Jerry Lin: Career

 Lin received his B.S.
 (1982) from Zhejiang University in China, M.S.
-(1985) and his Ph.D (1988) from Worcester Polytechnic Institute in the USA, all in chemical engineering.
-He was a post-doctoral staff member at the University of Twente in the Netherlands (1988-1991).
-He joined the faculty of Chemical Engineering at University of Cincinnati as an assistant professor in 1991 and was promoted to full professor in 1998, where he was co-director of the National Science Foundation Center for Membrane Applied Science and Technology.
+(1985) and his Ph.D.
+(1988) from Worcester Polytechnic Institute in the US, all in chemical engineering.
+He was a post-doctoral staff member at the University of Twente in the Netherlands (1988–1991).
+He joined the faculty of chemical engineering at University of Cincinnati as an assistant professor in 1991 and was promoted to full professor in 1998, where he was co-director of the National Science Foundation Center for Membrane Applied Science and Technology.
 He joined ASU in January 2005 after serving at the University of Cincinnati.